 Optimized Aftercare for Repair and Growth

 Proper aftercare is crucial to maximize corrective surgery outcomes.
-Patients are advised to follow a strict regimen for at least three months post-procedure, which can boost graft survival by up to 20%.
+Patients should follow a strict regimen for at least three months post-procedure, which can boost graft survival by up to 20%.

 Unique Insights into Corrective Hair Transplants